Want to learn about burndown charts and understand how to use them?

 This line represents the actual work remaining in your project or sprint.
 While the start and end points of the actual and ideal work lines are the same, their trajectory usually varies in between.

-As the rate of task completion can vary on a day-to-day basis, your actual work line can fluctuate above and below your ideal line:
+As the rate of task completion can vary on a day-to-day basis, your actual effort line can fluctuate above and below your ideal line:

 Here’s how to compare the ideal and actual work lines: